Practical Rx Training - London 6-7 October 2015 Book now!

 ToDictionary and ToLookup

-As an alternative to arrays and lists, Rx can package an observable sequence into a dictionary or lookup with the ToDictionary and ToLookup methods.
-Both methods have the same semantics as the ToArray and ToList methods, as they return a sequence with a single value and have the same error handling features.
+Rx can package an observable sequence into a dictionary or lookup with the ToDictionary and ToLookup methods.
+Both methods take the same basic approach as the ToArray and ToList methods: they return a single-element sequence that produces the collection once the input source completes.

-// function, a comparer, and an element selector function.
+// key selector function, a comparer, and an element selector function.

 public static IObservable<IDictionary<TKey, TElement>> ToDictionary<TSource, TKey, TElement>(